Search

 *Please note: If you are travelling in winter and you do not wish to invest in a 4 season bag, you may want to consider purchasing a 3 season bag plus a sleeping bag liner and bringing additional clothing

 Good quality, comfortable footwear is essential.
-Whatever you wear on your feet the most important thing is comfort.
-It is vital to ensure your boots are well worn in and lightweight.
-Ankle support and waterproofing is recommended but if you already have something comfortable with good grip on rocks then don’t go rushing out to buy new boots – you are better off with your well worn in pair!
-Make sure you back a pair of flip-flops/thongs in your duffel bag too.
-There’s nothing like feeling letting your feet ‘air’ after a long day of trekking in hiking boots.
+Whatever you wear, the most important thing is comfort.
+It is vital to ensure that boots are well worn in and lightweight.
+Ankle support and waterproofing is recommended, but if you already have something comfortable with good grip on rocks, don’t go rushing out to buy new boots – you are better off with your well-worn pair!
+Make sure you bring a pair of flip-flops/thongs back in your duffel bag too.
+There’s nothing like letting your feet ‘air’ after a long day of trekking in hiking boots.

-During the Inca Trail trek your main luggage will be stored in Cuzco and you will receive a small duffle bag at your Inca Trail briefing (which will be held the evening before you start the trek) to pack clothes for 3-4 days.
+Again, check with your tour operator.
+However, usually your main luggage will be stored in Cuzco and you will receive a small duffle bag at your Inca Trail briefing to pack clothes for 3-4 days.
 Your team of porters will carry these bags together with the food and equipment for the trail.
-Please note that you will not have access to these items until the end of each day as the porters will always be ahead of the group and you should therefore bring a day pack in which you can carry personal belongings such as your camera, water and sunscreen etc. By Peruvian law the duffle bag carried by the porters must not weigh more than 5kg (10lbs) which is to include your sleeping bag – this limit is set to protect the health of porters.
+Please note that you will not have access to these items until the end of each day as the porters will always be ahead of the group.
+You should therefore bring a day pack to carry personal belongings such as your camera, water and sunscreen, etc. By Peruvian law, the duffle bag carried by the porters must not weigh more than 5kg (10lbs), which is to include your sleeping bag – this limit is set to protect the health of porters.
 All bags will be weighed before being accepted.
-If you require more than 5kg, it will then be your responsibility to carry the extra amount together with your day pack.
-For more details on packing for the Inca Trail please see our handy packing list blog.
+If you require more than 5kg, it will be your responsibility to carry the extra amount with your day pack.
+For more details on packing for the Inca Trail please see our blog.

 Don’t panic, there are other ways to get to see Machu Picchu!
-Find out all about taking the train here.
-Alternatively, if you want to experience a section of the Inca Trail you can read all about the one day hike here.
+Find out more here.